Sunilsolankiji/js-gantt-docs/docs/options.md

 ## mouseScroll

-With jsGantt, users can efficiently navigate the timeline by clicking and dragging with the mouse, enabling seamless scrolling.
+With javascriptgantt, users can efficiently navigate the timeline by clicking and dragging with the mouse, enabling seamless scrolling.
 By default it is `false`

 ```js title="mouseScroll"